Key Takeaway

 • Duration: Withstands submersion for up to 30 minutes or more (as specified by the manufacturer).

-• Typical Use: Resistant to swimming, showering, hand washing, and other continuous immersion conditions at specified pressures.
+• Typical Use: Resistant to showering (but avoid hot shower), hand washing, and other continuous immersion conditions at specified pressures.

 It’s important to note that while both IP67 and IP68 ratings offer good water resistance, they are not intended for long-term underwater use.
 Always check the manufacturer’s guidelines for specific details on your smartwatch’s waterproofing capabilities.